ipab-slmc/exotica/exotica/doc/XML-Parsing.rst

 ***********

-This part of the tutorial assumes that you have completed the previous XML initialisation tutorial.
+This part of the tutorial assumes that you have completed the previous XML initialization tutorial.
 If this is not the case, please go `back <XML.html>`__ and complete it first.

 In this section, we will create a parser in C++ to handle the XML file we created last time.
+For Python, the procedure is very similar - refer to the `Python examples <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/scripts/example_aico_noros.py>`_ .

 This snippet of code shows how this is implemented in the `XML.cpp <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/src/xml.cpp>`__